 The document is much smaller than the standard passport and has the size of the little Seaman’s passport booklet.
 The serial number starts with Dp, presumingly for “Dependent passport.”
 The travel document bears a special endorsement.

 Page 1: Passport for use by a dependent of American Military, Naval, or Civilian Personnel

-Page 5: This passport is valid only for use in connection with the bearer’s residence abroad as a dependent as a member of the American Military or Naval Forces on active duty outside the continental limits of the United States.
-It is valid under the same circumstances for use by a dependent of a civilian employee of the Government residing abroad.
-Passports Military Personnel Dependents
+Page 5: This passport is valid only for use in connection with the bearer’s residence abroad as a dependent member of the American Military or Naval Forces on active duty outside the continental limits of the United States.
+It is valid under the same circumstances for use by a dependent of a civilian government employee residing abroad.

-“This passport is valid only for use in connection with the bearer’s residence abroad as a dependent of a member of the American military or naval forces on active duty outside the continental limits of the United States.”
-Passports Military Personnel Dependents
+“This passport is valid only for use in connection with the bearer’s residence abroad as a dependent of a member of the American military or naval forces on active duty outside the continental limits of the United States.” passport Military Personnel Dependents.

 The above document was issued to an African-American woman with two children in May 1955.
 Her husband was stationed in Germany, as the entries show.
 Not only is this type pretty rare to find, but being issued to an African-American in 1955 makes it even more special.
 Americans at that time did, in general, not possess passports, and the share of African-Americans with a passport was even smaller.